Compositionally Safe Construction of Autonomous Driving Systems: Control Policies for Configuration Types

 \subsubsection{Traffic lights}

-The crossing vista $vs = \langle q_e, q_F, q_A \rangle$ illustrated in \autoref{fig:crossing-traffic-light} involves the ego vehicle approaching a traffic-light protected intersection.
+The crossing configuration $\cfg = \langle q_e, q_F, q_A \rangle$ illustrated in Fig.~\ref{fig:crossing-traffic-light} involves the ego vehicle approaching a traffic-light protected intersection.
 It also involves a signal $h$ of type traffic light with a state variable $\mathit{color}_h$ taking values \textit{red}, \textit{yellow} and \textit{green}.

 We assume that we know the duration $T_y$ of the yellow light.
 Furthermore, we assume that the traffic lights of the intersection have an ``\emph{all red}'' phase of known duration $T_{ar}$ where all the lights are red before some light passes from red to green.
 These constants are very important for respecting safety regulations requiring that when the ego vehicle enters the critical section the lights should be either green or yellow.
 In addition, a vehicle entering the intersection must exit before a light turns green on a transverse road.